 Time Out says

-Finally, the director we’ve all been waiting for—Mr. Bayhem himself—weighs in on the most complex and controversial episode of American military history in recent years.
-With that joke out of the way, let’s grapple with a more difficult truth: Bay hasn’t done that bad a job.
-He still loves his American flags (this time, it floats limply in an abandoned Libyan embassy’s swimming pool), and he’ll always be on shaky ground when a movie’s plot basically turns on a bunch of heavily armed bros stranded in a parking lot, waiting for a rescue go-ahead that came minutes too late.
+Finally, the director we’ve all been waiting for, Michael Bay (‘Transformers’), weighs in on the most complex and controversial episode of American military history in recent years: the attack on the US diplomatic compound in Benghazi, Libya, in 2012.
+In fact, Bay hasn’t done that bad a job.
+He still loves his American flags, and he’ll always be on shaky ground when a movie’s plot basically turns on a bunch of heavily armed bros stranded in a parking lot, waiting for a rescue go-ahead that comes minutes too late.

-But when 13 Hours: The Secret Soldiers of Benghazi turns into the two-hour-long action symphony it can barely wait to become—a harrowing stretch of shadowy aggressors charging the walls of a compound, bullets pinging off metal, spent ammo casings showering the cement underfoot, endless carnage—this director is completely in his wheelhouse.
-It’s some of the most concentrated work Bay has ever done, dropping his customary slo-mo (and a fair amount of visual coherence) to create a fully intentional chaos that feels as fitting to Benghazi's Alamo-like midnight standoff as Steven Spielberg’s Normandy Invasion did to Saving Private Ryan.
+But when ‘13 Hours’ turns into the two-hour action symphony it can barely wait to become – a harrowing stretch of shadowy aggressors charging the walls of a compound, bullets pinging off metal, spent ammo casings showering cement underfoot, endless carnage – Bay is in his element.
+This is some of the most concentrated work he has ever done, dropping his customary slo-mo (and some visual coherence) to create a fully intentional chaos that’s as fitting to Benghazi’s Alamo-like standoff as Steven Spielberg’s was to the Normandy landings.

-There’s very little political commentary here.
-No actor is cast as Hillary Clinton, firing off secret emails; nobody questions the selfless heroism of the soldiers involved; and ambassador J. Christopher Stevens, a casualty of the attack, deserves a more honorable tribute—he’s a bit of an afterthought.
-Even when embodied by a cast that includes John Krasinski and A Separation’s Peyman Moaadi, Chuck Hogan’s screenplay has a hard time carving out distinctive characters from all the bearded warriors: A slimy, indecisive CIA chief (David Costabile) makes the deepest impression.
+There’s little political commentary here.
+No actor is cast as Hillary Clinton; nobody questions the selfless heroism of the soldiers involved; and US ambassador John Christopher Stevens, who died in the attack, deserves a more honourable tribute.
+Chuck Hogan’s screenplay has a hard time carving out distinctive characters from all the bearded warriors – a slimy, indecisive CIA chief (David Costabile) makes the deepest impression.
 The final word on this incident will require a more thoughtful filmmaker.
-But hopefully, that artist will possess at least half of Bay’s punishing, peerless craft.
+But hopefully that artist will possess at least half of Michael Bay’s punishing, peerless craft.